Fiserv/unified-merchant-master/docs/getting-started.md

 # Unified Merchant Master

-UMM offers single unified definition of products & offerings, fees, equipment and merchant demographic information across multiple Fiserv platforms under one umbrella enabling real time access of data using unified API gateway leading to ease of integration, low maintenance, easy consumption of change and reduce development time.
-With unified/canonical data model on Snowflake & unified GraphQL API, it reduces friction in on-boarding, account maintenance, offering management product rollout & provides an easy interface for reconciliation and comprehensive analytics of merchant data
+UMM offers a unified/canonical data model for GBS Merchant Account & product offerings on a Snowflake Database with a CRUD interface and real time bi-directional synchronization with 5 backend merchant master databases (North, Optis, South, Memphis and OmniPay).
+With unification in data and API, it promotes ease of integration , low maintenance,  easy consumption of change and reduce development time for merchant onboarding and maintenance.
+It serves as a comprehensive analytical platform for merchant data.

 ___